vmware-tanzu/tanzu-dev-portal/content/guides/azure-durable-functions/index.md

 ## Implementing Polling via a Monitor Pattern

-In this scenario, you will create an API that transforms an asynchronous operation into a synchronous one.
+In this scenario, we will create an API that transforms an asynchronous operation into a synchronous one.

 For this example, we will be using the v4 programming model.
 You can find details on migrating from v3 to v4 in [this article](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-node-model-upgrade?tabs=nodejs-v4&pivots=programming-language-javascript).